sjiaire/cr-site-natacha/content/rental_apartments/chic-kimihurura.md

 Stay in this gorgeous 2-bedroom apartment located on the 2nd floor of a commodious building of Kimihurura nearby Zenora Wellness Center.
 Kimihurura is a family-friendly neighborhood with several schools, restaurants and recreational activities in walking distance.

 This chic residence is fresh and quiet.
-It has a charming lounge, an American kitchen with washer, 2 pleasant en suite bedrooms with closets including one with a bath tub.
+It has a charming lounge, an American kitchen with washer and 2 pleasant en suite bedrooms with closets including one with a bath tub.
 In addition, high-speed internet and security are available!

-Outdoor, there is a large balcony with beautiful views, parking space and staff quarters.
+Outdoor, there is a large balcony with beautiful views, shared parking space and staff quarters.

 It is an elegant home!